The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: The category is triangulated

 \section{The category $\fs(\cs)$ is triangulated}

-\ntn{N28.1} Throughout this section we will fix the triangulated category $\cs$ together with its metric $\{\cm_i\}$.
+\ntn{N28.1} Throughout this section we will fix the triangulated category $\cs$ together with its good metric $\{\cm_i\}$.
 The only categories we will study in the section are full subcategories of $\MMod\cs$: the subcategories $\fl(\cs)$, $\fc(\cs)$ and $\fs(\cs)$ of Definition~\ref{D20.11}, as well as the subcategory $\cs\subset\fl(\cs)$.
 Note that we view $\cs$ as embedded in $\cl(\cs)\subset\MMod\cs$ through the fully faithful functor $Y$.
 And most of the time we will freely confuse $\cs$ with its image under $Y:\cs\la\MMod\cs$.

-It's only in the statements---not proofs---of results that we plan to appeal to in later sections that we try to be careful with the notation.
+It's only in the statements of results that we plan to appeal to in later sections---not their proofs---that we try to be careful with the notation.
 The reason is that in later sections we will allow ourselves to embed $\cs$ into other categories $\ct$, and confusion could arise. \entn

-\dis{D28.3} We define an invertible automorphism $\T:\Mod\cs\la\Mod\cs$ by the rule \be \item If $A$ is an object of $\MMod\cs$, meaning a functor $A:\cs\op\la\Mod\zz$, and $s$ is an object of $\cs$, then $[\T A](s)=A(\Tm s)$. {\value{enumi}} \ee The Yoneda isomorphism $A(s)\cong \Hom_{\MMod\cs}^{}\big(Y(s),A\big)$ permits us, in our sloppy conventions established in Notation~\ref{N28.1}, to rewrite (i) as $\Hom(s,\T A)=\Hom(\Tm s,A)$.
+\dis{D28.3} We define an invertible automorphism $\T:\MMod\cs\la\MMod\cs$ by the rule \be \item If $A$ is an object of $\MMod\cs$, meaning a functor $A:\cs\op\la\Mod\zz$, and $s$ is an object of $\cs$, then $[\T A](s)=A(\Tm s)$. {\value{enumi}} \ee The Yoneda isomorphism $A(s)\cong \Hom_{\MMod\cs}^{}\big(Y(s),A\big)$ permits us, in our sloppy conventions established in Notation~\ref{N28.1}, to rewrite (i) as $\Hom(s,\T A)=\Hom(\Tm s,A)$.
 The homological functors $A:\cs\op\la\MMod \zz$ are precisely the objects $A\in\MMod\cs$ such that $\Hom_{\MMod\cs}^{}(-,A)$ restricts to a homological functor on $\cs\op$.
 In particular: in Remark~\ref{R20.13} we noted \be {\value{enumiv}} \item If $A$ belongs to $\cl(\cs)$, then the restriction to $\cs\op$ of the functor $\Hom_{\MMod\cs}^{}(-,A)$ is homological. {\value{enumi}} \ee Finally, a sequence $A\la B\la C$ in $\MMod\cs$ is exact if it is exact when evaluated at each $s\in\cs$.
 Our notation translates this into \be {\value{enumiv}} \item The sequence $A\la B\la C$ in $\MMod\cs$ is exact if and only if, for every object $s\in\cs$, the functor $\Hom(s,-)$ takes it to an exact sequence. {\value{enumi}} \ee \edis

 \obs{O28.-1} Since the formula will be cited in future sections our notation is careful, we write